iamnewton/dotfiles/.github/CONTRIBUTING.md

 A few tips to consider:

-* Absolutely no working directly on the master branch!!!
+* Absolutely no working directly on the main branch!!!
 * Check for unnecessary whitespace with `git diff --check` before committing.
 * And be sure to run git commit and NOT `git commit -m <message>` so that you can fill out the body of the message